 - Unlike the other projects in the May 2021 BTO launch, only 3-room and 4-room units will be offered here.
 So this may not be the BTO for those who have (or plan to) a bigger family or want more space.

 - Price-wise, BTO projects in mature estates and city-fringe location tend to be the most expensive.
 So we can expect a higher premium for the flats in Geylang and Bukit Merah.

 - At the same time, the Bukit Merah BTO will be situated close to the Greater Southern Waterfront.
-So there’s a high chance that it will command the highest price tags out of the May 2021 projects.
+As we’ve predicted, the flats here carry the highest price tags in this launch.
+In fact, 4-room flats at the Telok Blangah Beacon have an indicative starting price of S$602,000 – S$710,000!

 - There’s a limited choice of schools in the area, with the nearest ones being Blangah Rise Primary, Radin Mas Primary School and CHIJ St Theresa’s Convent.

 - The upside is that Blangah Rise Primary is just 12 minutes away by foot from the flats.
 In contrast, students and parents will need to take a short bus ride to get to the other two schools.

 - For those who are willing to travel further, the options include Gan Eng Seng Primary, Alexandra Primary and Bukit Merah Secondary.

 What else we noted about the May 2021 Bukit Merah BTO

 - There are a few Chinese temples one to two streets away from the flats.
 So residents can expect more noise coming from these temples during festivities.